bbc/gel/src/components/form-fields.md

 ![The error message is white with black text]({{site.basedir}}static/images/hcm_form_fields.png)

-A CSS filter is used to reverse the colors of the error message:
+A CSS filter is used to reverse the colours of the error message:

 ```css
 @media (-ms-high-contrast: active) {